uit-no/python-course-2018/session-3/part-4.md

 As an exercise we will improve an [example script](structuring-exercise/example.py).

 In groups of two:

 - First test it out and browse it a bit and read the code.

 Together:

 - We answer questions about the code.
-- We discuss the possible problems with this script.
+- We discuss the possible problems or bugs in this script.

 In groups of two:

 - Collect all code into functions.
 Discuss why.
 - Collect reusable functions into modules.
 Discuss why.
 - If you introduce external dependencies,